Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: The TempPNet Approach

 \subsubsection{Superior Properties of the Trend Prototype:}

-First, no matter how irregularly the focal patient has performed walking tests over time, the symptom progression matrix detected from these walking tests can always be compared to each trend prototype in a consistent manner.
-The irregularity of inter-test time intervals is explicitly considered, because each trend prototype is a continuous function of time, and therefore the differences in inter-test time intervals are reflected in the evaluation differences of function values.
+First, no matter how irregularly the focal patient has performed walking segments over time, the symptom progression matrix detected from these walking segments can always be compared to each trend prototype in a consistent manner.
+The irregularity of inter-segment time intervals is explicitly considered, because each trend prototype is a continuous function of time, and therefore the differences in inter-segment time intervals are reflected in the evaluation differences of function values.
 Second, while trend prototype $k$ is learned from irregularly spaced point observations of symptom severities, it can be inspected as a complete temporal symptom progression by evaluating $\mathcal{G}^{(k)}(t)$ at regularly and densely spaced timepoints.
 Moreover, a trend prototype does not need to be attached to a single patient.
-Instead, walking test sequences gathered for different patients could be used to learn different segments of a trend prototype, which together pinpoint a complete temporal symptom progression spanning the entire observation window.
+Instead, walking segments gathered for different patients could be used to learn different segments of a trend prototype, which together pinpoint a complete temporal symptom progression spanning the observation window.